cedchauv/PPL-Tracker/README.md

 Workouts: Show next exercise sets x reps @ weight + rest time.
 (Timer?).
 After each exercise - ask if add weight?

 History: Track workout days and weights?

+DISCLAIMER: First time building an android app and using Android Studio, also no focus on design/UI.